oracle-livelabs/developer/visual-builder/studio/create-web-app/save-changes/save-changes.md

 ![Your Git repo in the header, tutorial-hr-project.git/hrbranch, shows with a yellow dot next to it.](images/git-changes-badge.png "")

-This dot indicates you've made changes in your local branch that haven't been saved to the remote branch.
+This dot indicates changes in your local branch that haven't been saved to the remote branch.
 It's important to save your changes as often as you can, but first, let's review a few concepts.

-When you first created a workspace, you created a new branch called `hrbranch`, which was a copy of the default branch (`main`) in the project’s Git repository and contained the same set of source files initially.
-Since then, all the changes you've made to the HR web app have been automatically saved to `hrbranch`, but these changes are not visible to others because this `hrbranch` is local to your workspace.
+When you first created a workspace, you created a new branch called **hrbranch**, which was a copy of the default branch (**main**) in the project’s Git repository and contained the same set of source files.
+Since then, all the changes you've made to the HR web app have been automatically saved to **hrbranch**, but these changes are not visible to others because this **hrbranch** is local to your workspace.
 To let others view your changes, you'll need to save your changes from the local branch in your workspace to a branch in a remote repository.

 Saving changes to a remote branch is a two-step process: _commit_ and _push_.
 The first step you'll do is "commit".
 A commit groups the files in your local branch that you want to save to the remote branch and provides a description of the group.
 Next, you'll "push" your changes.
 A push saves all the files in the groups that you've "committed" to the remote branch.

-Once you commit and push your changes, all the changes from your local `hrbranch` become available to others in your project through the remote `hrbranch`.
+Once you commit and push your changes, all the changes from your _local_ **hrbranch** become available to others in your project through the _remote_ **hrbranch**.

 ### Objectives